yasuhironet/macos-opensh/README.md

-# libzcmdsh
+# zcmdsh

 ## Overview

-A GPL library for GNU Zebra/Quagga/FRR-like command-line shell.
+A GNU-Zebra/Quagga/FRR-like command-line shell library.
-It comes with the "opensh": It is provided as the first example application.
+It comes with the "opensh" as the first example application.
 The "opensh" is a Cisco-like shell for "open"-ing files and directories in MacOS.
-It especially shows a powerful ability when the name of the file or directory is in the multi-byte language, e.g., the Jananese UTF-8 filename.
+It shows a powerful ability when the name of the file or directory is in the multi-byte language, e.g., the Jananese UTF-8 filenames.

 '?' provides a list of command candidates.
-When in the <FILENAME> command node, '?' provides a list of file candidates.
+When your shell is in the <FILENAME> command node,
+'?' provides a list of file candidates.
 'TAB' will complete the command argument as long as it is common among the candidates.

 If you type '>' in the <FILENAME> command node, the shell enters